rsm-gh/akbl/README.md

 The block testing will help you find the hex id's of your keyboard by iterating one by one the different possible hex values.
 Normally, the only thing you need to do is to change the Block Number combobox and click the Test button.

 When iterating over the block numbers, everything will be logged.
-Once that you have found a hex color of an area, you can directly write the areaitem name.
+Once that you have found a hex color of an area, you can directly write the area item name.
 Here is an example:

 ```
 ## Text File ##